Information on Neutering

 The pros in neutering male dogs are in reducing the risk of prostate disorders, removing the risk of testicular cancer, but it also will help reduce perianal fistulas and possibly help reduce diabetes too.

 The age of the dog is of great significance when considering neutering your dog or bitch.
 If done before puberty in the bitch then it is more likely they will suffer from a recessed vulva, vaginitis and vaginal dermatitis.
 If a dog or a bitch is neutered before they are a year old they are more likely to suffer from bone cancer so timing is very important.
 A growing dog needs its hormones to develop properly.
 The hormones assist with the closing of the growth plates (at the top and bottom of his bones).
 Whilst the dog is growing the growth plates are spongey and fragile.
-These plates close off and harden at roughly the age of 12 months.
+At the age of 12 months the growth plates start to close and harden.
 The hormones play a role in closing the growth plates.

 Other factors to consider when neutering a male dog is that it could increase the risk of hypothryoidism, obesity, urinary tract cancers and prostate cancer.